-Purchasing decisions are made by the Collections and Information Services Coordinator in concert with the Team Leader Adult Programs and Services following consultation with librarians in both the Collections and Information Services team and the Adult Programs and Services team.
+Purchasing decisions are made by the Collections and Information Services Coordinator in concert with the Team Leader Adult Programs and Services following consultation with librarians in both the Collections and Information Services team, the Adult Programs and Services team, and book club members via Book Club selection events.

-New Book Club Kits are added generally once each year, in December/January.
+New Book Club Kits are added generally once each year, in November - February.
+The Collection is weeded on an annual basis prior to the purchase of new kits.